mikrdgz/bc-graphql-product/README.md

-# Cornerstone
+# Dev Advocate Project Cornerstone
 [![Build Status](https://travis-ci.org/bigcommerce/cornerstone.svg?branch=master)](https://travis-ci.org/bigcommerce/cornerstone)

 Stencil's Cornerstone theme is the building block for BigCommerce theme developers to get started quickly developing premium quality themes on the BigCommerce platform.

+This is a modified version of Cornerstone that displays a single product using BigCommerce's GraphQL API and React.

 ### Stencil Utils
 [Stencil-utils](https://github.com/bigcommerce/stencil-utils) is our supporting library for our events and remote interactions.